TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-replication-replicationbetweenazuredatabaseformysqlser.md

 	ownershipId="AzureData_AzureDatabaseforMySQL"
 />

-# Issues using read replicas in Azure Database for MySQL - Single Server
+# Issues using read replicas in Azure Database for MySQL

-The read replica feature lets you replicate data from an Azure Database for MySQL Single Server to a read-only server.
-You can replicate from the master server to up to five replicas.
+The read replica feature lets you replicate data from an Azure Database for MySQL to a read-only server.
+You can replicate from the source server to up to five replicas in Azure Database for MySQL- Single Server and up to 10 replicas Azure Database for MySQL- Flexible Server.
 Replicas are updated asynchronously using the MySQL engine's native binary log (binlog) file position-based replication technology.

 Most users are able to resolve their issue using the steps below.